Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ## Configuration

-In order to be as flexible as possible and making use of Kubernetes' ConfigSet, I'm using .env files to store configuration like the location of the database service or NSQ's lookup address in dev stages.
-In production, and that means the Kubernetes environment, I'll use environment properties to set up configuration.
+In order to be as flexible as possible and making use of Kubernetes' ConfigSet, I'm using .env files in development to store configuration like the location of the database service or NSQ's lookup address.
+In production, and that means the Kubernetes environment, I'll use environment properties.

 ## Conclusion for the Application

 And that's all there is to the architecture of the application we are about to deploy.
-All of its components are changeable and only coupled through the database a queue and gRPC.
+All of its components are changeable and only coupled through the database, a queue and gRPC.
 This is imperative when deploying a distributed application because of how updating mechanics work.
 I will cover that part in the Deployment section.

-For now, the important part is that all the components can be scaled and that they don't step on each other while working on the same image for example.

 # Deployment with Kubernetes

 ## Basics

-So, what **is** Kubernetes?
+What **is** Kubernetes?

 I'll cover some basics here, although I won't go too much into details as that would require a whole book like this one: [Kubernetes Up And Running](http://shop.oreilly.com/product/0636920043874.do).
 Also, you can look at the documentation if you are daring enough: [Kubernetes Documentation](https://kubernetes.io/docs/).

 Kubernetes is a containerized service and application manager.
 It scales easily, employs a swarm of containers but more importantly, it's highly configurable via yaml based template files.
 People compare Kubernetes to Docker swarm, but Kubernetes does way more than that.
-Not to mention the fact that it's container agnostic.
-So, you could use LXC with Kubernetes for example.
+For example, it's container agnostic.
+You could use LXC with Kubernetes and it would work the same way you would use it with Docker.
 It provides a layer above managing a cluster of deployed services and applications.
 How?
 Let's take a quick look at the building blocks of Kubernetes.

 In Kubernetes you describe a desired state of the application and Kubernetes will do what it can to reach that state.
-States could be for example, deployed, paused, replicated 2 times and so and so forth.
+States could be something like, deployed, paused, replicated 2 times and so and so forth.

-One of the basics of Kubernetes is that it uses Labels and Annotations for everything.
-Services, deployments, replicasets, everything is labeled.
-Don't remove or mess with these because, for example, if you have deployment that desires a replicates of 2 of an application and you remove the label from one of the containers, that container will get orphaned and the ReplicaSet will create a new one since now it only detects one as the desired capacity.
+One of the basics of Kubernetes is that it uses Labels and Annotations for all it's components.
+Services, Deployments, ReplicaSets, DaemonSets, everyhting is labelled.
+Consider the following scenario.
+In order to identify what pod belongs to what application a labeled is used called `app: myapp`.
+Lets assume you have to containers of this application deployed.
+If you would remove the label `app` from one of the containers, Kubernetes would only detect one and thus would launch a new instance of `myapp`.

 ### Kubernetes Cluster

 For Kuberenetes to work, a Kubernetes cluster needs to be present.
-Setting that up might be a bit painfully, but luckily help is there.
+Setting that up one might be a bit painful, but luckily help is there.
 Minikube sets up a cluster for us locally with one Node.
 And AWS has a beta service running in the form of a Kubernetes cluster where the only thing you need to do is request nodes and define your deployments.
 The Kubernetes cluster components are documented here: [Kubernetes Cluster Components](https://kubernetes.io/docs/concepts/overview/components/).

 ### Nodes

 A Node is a worker machine.
-A node can be anything from a vm to a physical machine, including all sorts of cloud provided vms.
+It can be anything from a vm to a physical machine, including all sorts of cloud provided vms.

 ### Pods

 Pods are a logically grouped collection of containers.
 That means, one Pod can potentially house a multitude of containers.
 A Pod gets its own DNS and virtual IP address after it has been created so Kubernetes can load balancer traffic to it.
 You rarely have to deal with containers directly.
-Even when debugging, like looking at logs, you usually invoke something like `kubectl logs deployment/your-app -f` instead of looking at a specific container.
-Although it is possible.
+Even when debugging, like looking at logs, you usually invoke `kubectl logs deployment/your-app -f` instead of looking at a specific container.
+Although it is possible with `-c container_name`.
 The `-f` does a tail on the log.

 ### Deployments

-When creating any kind of resource in Kubernetes, it will use something called a Deployment in the background.
+When creating any kind of resource in Kubernetes, it will use a Deployment in the background.
 A deployment describes a desired state of the current application.
-It's an object you can use to update some Pods or a Service to be in a different state.
-Do an update, or a rollout of some kind, or create another application or a service.
-For example you don't directly conrtol a ReplicaSet (described later) but control the deployment object which creates and manages a ReplicaSet.
+It's an object you can use to update Pods or a Service to be in a different state; do an update, or rollout new version of your app.
+You don't directly conrtol a ReplicaSet (described later) but control the deployment object which creates and manages a ReplicaSet.

 ### Services

 By default a Pod will get an IP address.
-However, since Pods are a volatile thing in Kubernetes you'll need something more permanent if you wish to have a running API for example.
-Things like services, for example: a queue, mysql, an internal API, a frontend; need to be long running and behind a static, unchanging IP or DNS record.
+However, since Pods are a volatile thing in Kubernetes you'll need something more permanent.
+A queue, mysql, or an internal API, a frontend; these need to be long running and behind a static, unchanging IP or preferably a DNS record.

 For this purpose, Kubernetes has Services for which you can define modes of accessibility.
-For example, Load Balanced, simple IP or internal DNS.
+Load Balanced, simple IP or internal DNS.

 How does Kubernetes know if a service is running correctly?
 You can configure Health Checks and Availability Checks.
-A HealtCheck will check if a container is running but that doesn't mean that your service is successful.
+A HealtCheck will check if a container is running but that doesn't mean that your service is running.
 For that, you have the availability check which pings a different endpoint in your application.

+Since Services are pretty important, I recommend that you read up on them later here: [Services](https://kubernetes.io/docs/concepts/services-networking/service/).
+Fair warning, this is quiet dense.
+24 A4 pages of networking, services and discovery.
+It's also important to understand if you want to seriously use Kubernetes in production.

 ### DNS / Service Discovery

 If you create a service in the cluster that service will get a DNS record in Kubernetes provided by special Kubernetes deployments called kube-proxy and kube-dns.
-These two provide service discover inside a cluster.
-So if you have a mysql service running, than everyone in the cluster can reach that service by pinging `mysql.default.svc.cluster.local`.
+These two provid service discover inside a cluster.
+If you have a mysql service running and set `clusterIP: none`, than everyone in the cluster can reach that service by pinging `mysql.default.svc.cluster.local`.
 Where:

 * `mysql` -- is the name of the service
 * `default` -- is the namespace name
 * `svc` -- is services
 * `cluster.local` -- is a local cluster domain

-The domain can be changed by using a custom DNS definition.
-From the outside a DNS provider has to be used an Nginx for example to bind an IP address to a record.
+The domain can be changed by using a custom definition.
+To access a service outside the cluster, a DNS provider has to be used and Nginx (for example) to bind an IP address to a record.
 The public IP address of a service can be queried with the following commands:

 * NodePort -- `kubectl get -o jsonpath="{.spec.ports[0].nodePort}" services mysql`
 * LoadBalancer -- `kubectl get -o jsonpath="{.spec.ports[0].LoadBalancer}" services mysql`